microsoft/rushstack-websites/websites/api-extractor.com/docs/pages/messages/ae-setter-with-docs.md

 ---
-layout: page
 title: ae-setter-with-docs
-navigation_source: docs_nav
 ---

-*"The doc comment for the property ___ must appear on the getter, not the setter."*
+_"The doc comment for the property \_\_\_ must appear on the getter, not the setter."_

 ## Remarks

 API Extractor models a property getter/setter pair as a single API item.
 The getter is the main declaration, and the setter is treated as an "ancillary" signature.
 Only the getter can have a doc comment.
 If a doc comment is found on the setter, then API Extractor reports the `ae-setter-with-docs` error.

 Example: